SewoongLab/PLeaS-Merging/README.md

 1. **A modular implementation of Git Re-Basin** for finding permutations between neural networks using activation or weight matching
 2. **An extension to partial model merging** using permutation matching and budget constraints
 3. **Our novel PLeaS algorithm**, which optimizes merged models through least-squares training while respecting permutation structure
-4. **Scripts to reproduce our experiments** on various datasets including DomainNet and TorchVision datasets
+4. **Scripts to reproduce our experiments** on various datasets for ResNet models.

 ## Installation